flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 That ROM also stores software routines that games may call to simplify certain operations and reduce cartridge size.
 These include:
 - **Arithmetic functions**: Routines to carry out Division, Square Root and Arc Tangent.
 - **Affine matrix calculation**: Given a 'zoom' value and angle, it calculates the affine matrix that will be input to the PPU in order to scale/rotate a background or sprite.
-  - There are two functions, one for sprites and other for backgrounds.
+  - There are two functions, one for sprites and the other for backgrounds.
 Their parameters are slightly different but the idea is the same.
 - **Decompression functions**: Implements decompression algorithms including Run-Length, LZ77 and Huffman.
 It also provides bit unpacking and sequential difference.
 - **Memory copy**: Two functions that move memory around.
 The first one copies 32-byte blocks using a specialised opcode for this type of transfer ('LDMIA' to load and 'SDMIA' to store) only once.
 The second one copies 2-byte or 4-byte blocks using repeated 'LDRH/STRH' or 'LDMIA/STMIA' opcodes, respectively.
 Thus, the second function is more flexible but not as fast.
 - **Sound**: Implements a complete MIDI sequencer!
-It includes many functions to routines it.
+It includes many functions to control it.
 - **Power interface**: Shortcuts for resetting, clearing most of the RAM, halting the CPU until a certain event hits (V-blank or custom one) or switching to 'low-power mode'.
 - **Multi-boot**: Uploads a program to another GBA and kickstarts it.
 More details in the 'Game' section.

-The BIOS is connected through a 32-bit bus and it's written using a combination of Arm and Thumb instructions, though the latter the most prominent.
+The BIOS is connected through a 32-bit bus and it's implemented using a combination of Arm and Thumb instructions, though the latter is the most prominent.

 Also, remember that all of this will only run on the ARM7.
 In other words, there isn't any hardware acceleration available to speed up these operations.
 Hence, Nintendo provided all of this functionality through software.